 Gamma brainwaves are where we are able to tap into intense amounts of information and insight.
 While falling into deep states of dreaming, we are opened up to a wide world of communication between different levels of the brain.

 What makes Gamma waves interesting is that this level of information processing is also available to us when we are awake.
 Meditation and brainwave entrainment are perhaps the best ways to access these advanced levels of conscious awareness and intense bursts of insight.

 Using binaural beats to access the experience of gamma meditation is as simple as getting comfortable, putting on your headphones and allowing your mind to soar into a heightened state of profound illuminated consciousness!

 - The Benefits of Meditation for Energy Enhancement

 - The Soothing Effects of Audio Therapy

-Part of the BrainCatalyst Series, Gamma-Burst Meditation is designed to facilitate motivation, energy and intense focus.
-Gentle ocean waves roll in and out providing an energizing yet centered entrainment.
-This can be used as a meditation or while you are working, exercising, or studying.
+Part of the BrainCatalyst Series, Gamma-Burst Meditation is designed to facilitate motivation, spontaneous creative energy and intense focus.
+Stimulated audio tones roll in and out providing an energizing yet centered entrainment.
+This is perfect for intense meditation or while you are working, exercising, or studying.
 Just get comfortable, put on your headphones and immerse yourself in this illuminating experience of deep meditation!